 On April 17, 2023, we entered into the April Bridge Financing for working capital purposes with various accredited investors, all of whom are pre-existing stockholders, including Chromocell Holdings, Boswell Prayer Ltd., Motif Pharmaceuticals Ltd, Aperture Healthcare Ventures Ltd., MDB Merchants Park LLC, Balmoral and AME EQUITIES LLC (each a related party based on share ownership in excess of 5% or resulting from a principal at one of the entities being on the Company's board of directors) in the aggregate principal amount of \$389,757, after giving effect to the Representative Affiliate Transactions.
 During the year ended December 31, 2023, the Company received an aggregate of \$303,651 in Advances prior to the close of the April Bridge Financing from certain of the participating investors.
 Such Advances accrued interest at a rate of eight percent (8%) per annum until close of the April Bridge Financing on April 17, 2023, for a total of \$19,323 in aggregate interest on all Advances during the year ended December 31.
 The April Bridge Financing consists of senior secured convertible notes that had a maturity date of October 17, 2023.
-On October 12, 2023, we entered into a second amendment to the senior secured convertible notes in the April Bridge Financing, which extended the maturity of the notes to November 1, 2023.
-On October 24, 2023, we entered into a third amendment to the senior secured convertible notes in the April Bridge Financing, which extended the maturity of the notes to November 14, 2023.
+On October 12, 2023, we entered into a first amendment to the senior secured convertible notes in the April Bridge Financing, which extended the maturity of the notes to November 1, 2023.
+On October 24, 2023, we entered into a second amendment to the senior secured convertible notes in the April Bridge Financing, which extended the maturity of the notes to November 14, 2023.
 On November 13, 2023, we entered into a third amendment to the senior secured convertible notes in the April Bridge Financing, which further extended the maturity of the notes to February 29, 2024.
 Such notes accrue interest on the unpaid principal amount at a rate of eight percent (8%) per annum and will automatically convert into 87,109 shares of Common Stock in connection with the IPO at a twenty percent (20%) discount to the price per IPO Share (based on the IPO price of \$6.00 per IPO Share).
-The senior secur
+The senior secured convertible notes issued in the April Bridge Financing are secured by a security interest in all of our assets (including our patents and intellectual property licenses).
+In connection with the April Bridge Financing, on April 17, 2023, we also entered into a securities purchase agreement with holders of the notes, pursuant to which we are required to file a registration statement within 180 calendar days after consummation of the IPO, providing for the resale of Common Stock received by holders of the notes upon conversion of such notes.